AIWIP/openwrt-starter-kit/README.md

 This Starter Kit is designed to help other companies build and configure their own distribution of OpenwWRT/LEDE for their own IOT device.

-You will need Vagrant and Virtual Machine installed.
+You will need Vagrant and VirtualBox installed.

 ## Guiding Principles